-June is actually the best time to visit Namibia, sitting just before the start of high season, but with generally favorable temperatures.
-You’ll need some layers to keep warm though – especially after sunset and early in the morning.
-Bring a good safari jacket for these times, but one that you can easily shed later as it’s going to get warm mid day.
+June is actually the best time to visit Namibia, sitting just before the start of high season but with generally favorable temperatures.
+You’ll need some layers to keep warm, especially after sunset and early in the morning.
+Bring a good safari jacket for these times, but one that you can easily shed later as it’s going to get a warm mid-day.

 Namibia Weather in July

-July marks the start of high season in Namibia.
-Visitors planning a trip to Namibia at the start of the summer holidays should be sure to book way in advance – a year, or even more, is recommended, especially for lodges like Wolwedans, campsites, and more sought after accommodation.
+July marks the start of the high season in Namibia.
+Visitors planning a trip to Namibia at the start of the summer holidays should be sure to book way in advance – a year, or even more, is recommended, especially for lodges like Wolwedans, campsites, and more sought-after accommodation.

 Temperatures in the capital city swing between highs of 20°C and lows of just 6°C (humidity is low too, at around 34%).
 And if you’re wondering about rainfall, you’ll be pleased to know that there’s none at all.
 There are 326 hours of glorious sunshine expected across the month.

-It’s a good time to safari in Namibian and traveling road tripping around Namibia in general.
-However the start of the high season means it’s the start of the highest prices and the busiest time to visit.
-It’s less hot than in December and January, and conditions are dry (no mud and no thunderstorms to contend with).
+It’s a good time to safari in Namibian and road trip around Namibia.
+However, the start of the high season is the start of the highest prices and the busiest time to visit.
+It’s less hot than in December and January, and conditions are dry (no mud or thunderstorms to contend with).

-Still July and August are absolutely fantastic.
-The dunes of Sossusvei are stunning right now, with bright red sand contrasted against clear blue skies.
-The blue skies will carry on into the night and stargazing will be amazing as long as you’re away from the city (not too hard in Namibia).
+Still, July and August are absolutely fantastic.
+The dunes of Sossusvlei are stunning right now, with bright red sand contrasted against clear blue skies.
+The blue skies will carry on into the night, and stargazing will be amazing as long as you’re away from the city (not too hard in Namibia).